Hundreds rally for immigration reform in downtown Raleigh

-RALEIGH, NC (WTVD) --Hundreds gathered Wednesday afternoon at Bicentennial Plaza in Raleigh to rally for immigration reform.
+RALEIGH, N.C.
+(WTVD) --Hundreds gathered Wednesday afternoon at Bicentennial Plaza in Raleigh to rally for immigration reform.

-The event came hours after President Trump signed an executive order to keep families together at the border.
+The event, organized by the Carolina Peace Center, came hours after President Trump signed an executive order to keep families together at the border.

 Organizers insisted the order is only a temporary fix.